 Here we are in Campo Santa Fosca, which seems more of a transitory spot but is actually rich in history, much of it rather violent.

-At the centre stands Fra’ Paolo Sarpi, a Venetian friar and one of the great figures of the Republic history.
+At the centre stands Fra’ Paolo Sarpi, a Venetian friar and one of the great figures of the Ventian Republic history, the Serenissima.
 In the 17th century, Venice’s empire had grown so powerful that it became increasingly independent from the Church’s dictates in Rome; and when the Pope then finally excommunicated the city of Venice, Sarpi, a staunch patriot, defended its liberty, fiercely condemning the Church’s intrusions in Venetian affairs.
 And so, on an October night in 1607, three hitmen sent by the Pope ambushed Sarpi here in this square and stabbed him three times.
 Fortunately, he survived, even if barely, and became a celebrity advocate of Venice’s independence and anti-Papal struggles.
 Look to Ponte della Guerra, the Bridge of War; it might seem calm now but this is where fights regularly took place, with two teams meeting in the middle armed with pointed scalding sticks.
 Deaths were not uncommon, and in time weapons were banned and was moderated to just fist-fighting, much like another Venetian bridge, aptly called the Bridge of Fists.

 Discover our self-guided tours in total safety COVID FREE starting from € 8, click here!